Modernizr/Modernizr/readme.md

     Minify the output code.
 Defaults to false.
 - **verbose** `Boolean`
     Output success messages.
 Defaults to false.

-- **callback** `Function`
+**callback** `Function`, required

-    Function that contains your custom Modernizr build as the first argument.
-You can write to the file system in the callback.
+Function to run when the Modernizr build is completed.
+An `output` argument containing the custom build is available for writing to the filesystem.

 #### Example